xu-hao/pds-backend/README.md

 ## test
 ```
+cd tx-router
 ./test.sh
 ```
 ## auto-build
-Every commit to a tag (e.g., 'v.0.2.0') or master triggers an autobuild and autotest of the container on dockerhub (e.g., tx-router:latest for master, tx-router:v0.2.0 for a tag named v0.2.0)
+Every commit to a tag (e.g., 'v.0.2.0') or master triggers an autobuild and autotest of the container on dockerhub (e.g., tx-router:unstable for master, tx-router:v0.2.0 for a tag named v0.2.0)